Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 may become disoriented---especially in conditions of poor visibility or in difficult terrain.

+### Poor Visibility
-**Poor Visibility:** Any time characters cannot see at least 60 feet in the prevailing conditions of visibility, they may become lost.
+Any time characters cannot see at least 60 feet in the prevailing conditions of visibility, they may become lost.
 Characters traveling through fog, snow, or a downpour might easily lose the ability to see any landmarks not in their immediate vicinity.